DaveG-P/CIS-6-Introduction-to-Programming/README.md

 Class taught using C++

 ## Table of Contents
-1 - First Program: A simple user input program
+1 - First Program: A simple user input program.
 2- STARS: A program that prints a pattern of stars based on 2^n